rsdoiel/antenna/socal_north.md

 ---

-## LA moves to overhaul school crossing guard program, from principal requests to safety data
+## LA is about to figure out where crossing guards are really needed — not just where they’re requested

 date: 2025-07-30, updated: 2025-07-31, from: The LAist